pupil-labs/pupil/pupil_src/shared_modules/time_sync_spec.md

 ### Timestamp unit

-Timestamps are floats in seconds.
+Timestamps are 64-bit little-endian floats in seconds.

 ### Clock service

-The clock service is a simple TCP server that sends the string representation of its own current timestamp upon receiving the message `sync` from a follower.
-The TCP server's network port SHALL be announced as part of the clock service announcement (see above).
+The clock service is a simple TCP server that sends its own current timestamp upon receiving the message `sync` from a follower.
+The TCP server's network port SHALL be announced as part of the clock serviceannouncement (see above).

 ### Clock follower